-- 2.1 Keep written (or online) records of Safeguarding and welfare concerns and ensure a stand-alone file is created as necessary for children with safeguarding concerns - 2.2 Schools should have at least two emergency contacts for every child in the school in case of emergencies, and in case there are welfare concerns at the home (KCSIE 2021)

-2.3 Maintain a chronology of significant incidents for each child with safeguarding concerns

-- 2.4 Ensure such records are kept confidentially and securely and separate from the child's educational record. - 2.5 When a child leaves our school, the Designated Safeguarding Lead will make contact with the Designated Safeguarding Lead at the new school and will ensure that the safeguarding file is forwarded to the receiving school within two weeks.
-We will retain evidence to demonstrate how the file has been transferred; this may be in the form of a written confirmation of receipt from the receiving school and/or evidence of recorded delivery.
+- 2.1 Keep written (or online) records of Safeguarding and welfare concerns and ensure a stand-alone file is created as necessary for children with safeguarding concerns - 2.2 Schools should have at least two emergency contacts for every child in the school in case of emergencies, and in case there are welfare concerns at the home. - 2.3 Maintain a chronology of significant incidents for each child with safeguarding concerns including a record of decisions made and the reasons for those decisions. - 2.4 Ensure such records are kept confidentially and securely and separate from the child's educational record. - 2.5 Where children leave our school, the designated safeguarding lead should ensure their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school to have support in place for when the child arrives.
+The designated safeguarding lead should ensure secure transit, and confirmation of receipt should be obtained.
+For schools, this will be transferred separately from the main pupil file.
+The receiving school should ensure key staff such as designated safeguarding leads and special educational needs co-ordinators (SENCO's) or the named persons with oversight for special educational needs and disability (SEND) are aware as required.

 Where a parent elects to remove their child from the school roll to home educate, the school will make arrangements to pass any safeguarding records to the Education Social Welfare Service.